fabian57fabian/archero_bot_57/README.md

 - Supported dungeons:
   - 3 .
 Abandoned Dungeon: tested, FAILING
   - 6 . **The Cave: tested, WORKING**
-  - 10 .
-The Cave: tested, FAILING
+  - 10 . **Land of Doom: tested, WORKING up to lvl 19**

 - Tested resolutions
   - 1080x1920 is full working.
-Remaining tests have to be done
-  - 1080x2220, 1080x2280 and 1080x2340 are DEPRECATED.
+  - other resolutions are DEPRECATED.
 They were added to fit various smartphones but development became a nightmare.

-- Equipment:
-  - Try to use all **dodging equip** and life/atk gaining equipment
-  - does **NOT** work with **enlightement** book (yet)

 If you don't find your screen resolution and you want to contribue, follow these [instructions](wiki/ContributeWithScreens.md).